This story was first published on April 20, 2018

 The idea comes from Cornell University, where researchers have determined that this kind of beetle aggressively eats hemlock woolly adelgids.
 The Conservancy’s plan is to raise a population of Ln beetles and then release them more widely into Bear Run.
 The hope is that the beetles will spread, eating adelgids off the hemlocks.

-“We just need to get this predator here to stop the hemlocks from dying in large numbers,” Bier says.
+“We just need to get this predator here to stop the hemlocks from dying in large numbers,” Bier said.

-Is it really a good idea to release a non-native beetle into the forests?
+Is it really a good idea to release a non-native beetle into the forest?

-Mark Whitmore is the forest entomologist from Cornell University who has been working with the USDA on regulations for releasing Ln Beetles to prey on adelgids.
-He says researchers have already learned the hard way about unintended consequences of biological solutions.
-In an attempt to save oak trees from gypsy moths, scientists released a parasitic European fly into the wild to feed on gypsy moths, but it also killed wild giant silk moths in huge numbers.
+Mark Whitmore, forest entomologist from Cornell University, has been working with the USDA on regulations for releasing Ln Beetles to prey on adelgids.
+He said researchers have already learned the hard way about unintended consequences of biological solutions.
+In an attempt to save oak trees from gypsy moths, scientists released a parasitic European fly into the wild to feed on gypsy moths, but the fly also killed wild giant silk moths in huge numbers.

-“We’re certain, through testing, that they will only eat the intended prey item, they won’t switch to other prey,” he says of the Ln Beetle.
+“We’re certain, through testing, that they will only eat the intended prey item, they won’t switch to other prey,” he said of the Ln beetle.

-Charles Bier is banking on its success.
-Standing on a small bridge over the stream at Bear Run, Bier considers why the eastern hemlock is so important to him.
+Charles Bier is banking on the beetle’s success.
+As he stood on a small bridge over a stream at Bear Run, Bier considered why the Eastern hemlock is so important to him.

-“In winter, when all of the other trees are barren, there’s that iconic, everlasting hemlock tree,” he says.
+“In winter, when all of the other trees are barren, there’s that iconic, everlasting hemlock tree,” he said.
 “It’s a very classic tree for the Appalachian mountains.”